toggins/Klawiatura/README.md

 ## Launch options

 -   `-bypass_shader`: Bypass shader support checking for debugging with RenderDoc.
--   `-players <amount> <ip:port> ...`: Amount of players to assign to the session as well as the address for each slot.
-Local player is `port`, remote players are `ip:port`.
+-   `-players <amount>`: Amount of players to assign to the session.

 ### Multiplayer

-Networking is purely peer-to-peer, so you must specify IP:port in each remote player slot to be able to play.
+**NOTE:** Klawiatura uses NutPunch, which requires Winsock2.
+A cross-platform solution will be implemented later on.

+Networking is purely peer-to-peer.
+By specifying 2+ players with the `-players` command, the game will automatically connect to a UDP hole-punching server and wait for players with a matching lobby ID.

+There is currently no way to specify a custom server IP or lobby ID.

 **WARNING:** Multiplayer with 3+ players is not guaranteed to be stable, it's possible to get a desync error if packets get dropped.

-Example command with 4 players where 3rd player is local: `Klawiatura -players 4 <p1 ip:port> <p2 ip:port> <your port> <p4 ip:port>`